timothyhull/breadpool-self-eval/docs/evaluations.md

 ---

+## Evaluation #11 - SBO

+??? clipboard "Summer Slam 2025 - 16-17 August, 2025 :material-cursor-default-click-outline:"

+    === "Overview :material-cursor-default-click-outline:"

+        [this is an automated email]

+        Dear Breadpool (He/Him; Rose City Rollers),

+        This is an automated email from Certification, designed to let you know that **REDACTED** (as a(n) Crew Head Official) filled out an eval for Summer Slam, an event from 8/16/2025 to 8/17/2025, involving 3 sanctioned games, 1 regulation games for WFTDA, during which you served as SBO.

+    === "Evaluation :material-cursor-default-click-outline:"

+        Here is the evaluation:

+        Full Disclosure: Breadpool and I share the same home league, and work together fairly often.
+However, crew staffing and positions for this sanctioned tournament were decided by the tournament heads.

+        Breadpool worked four games as SBO for Summer Slam.
+He was partnered with one highly experienced official and one newer scorekeeper.
+The tournament got off to a rocky technical start as CRG was experiencing issues before the start of our first game.
+As a result, all of the games that had previously been loaded into CRG were not loading.
+Breadpool jumped in and assisted by entering game and roster data.
+This allowed me to finish updating paperwork, setup, etc.

+        During a longer gap between games, Breadpool was able to figure out that the issues we were having had to do with CRG not recognizing the correct time for games.
+CRG was showing UTC, and we were PST.
+He was able to work around the issue and get things back on track.

+        During gameplay, Breadpool partnered well with the jam timer.
+The nonverbal communication was consistent, and to my knowledge, there were no clock adjustments needed.
+I was able to observe several jam starts, and the timing of the starts was consistent with the whistle.
+Timeouts were quickly and accurately noted with no corrections needed.

+        In addition to the time issue with CRG, the weekend had a few more hiccups.
+At one point, the cable between the monitor and the scoreboard disconnected.
+This was noticed instantly and resolved without any game interruption or delay.
+Additionally, there were moments where CRG just sorta seized up between jams.
+On a couple of instances, this occurred,  Breadpool and the jam timer were able to communicate quickly as to whether a time-out would be needed, reducing the instances of clock stoppages.

+        While this was a sanctioned tournament, it is important to note that the score table had an error, resulting in a score offset.
+In this instance, the jam ref assessed a box point at the end of the jam, not realizing that the skater was a jammer (cover off).
+This was recognized in the next jam, which was very short.
+Unfortunately, the information was not relayed to the score table in enough time to resolve the discrepancy before the jam ended.
+Breadpool recognized the issue and brought it to my attention as quickly as possible, while following proper procedures.

+        Despite all technical difficulties and just odd situations throughout the weekend, Breadpool was calm, helpful, friendly, and professional throughout the weekend.
+He took the time to listen to his scorekeeper, who has well over a decade of scoreboard experience, and mentored the newer official whose favorite position is SBO.

+        While I did not have a say in positional staffing this tournament, I was relieved to see Breadpool as my SBO.
+I am happy to staff him in that position at any level of derby.

+    === "Broader Feedback :material-cursor-default-click-outline:"

+        None.

+        Cordially,
+        Officials Certification

+---

+---

+## Evaluation #12 - OPR, IPR

+??? clipboard "Cactus Cup 2025 - 18-20 April, 2025 :material-cursor-default-click-outline:"

+    === "Overview :material-cursor-default-click-outline:"

+        [this is an automated email]

+        Dear Breadpool (He/Him; Rose City Rollers),

+        This is an automated email from Certification, designed to let you know that **REDACTED** (as a(n) co-CHR; I CHR'd 2 games and I OPR'd 3 games) filled out an eval for Cactus Cup 2025, an event from 4/18/2025 to 4/20/2025, involving 3 sanctioned games, 2 regulation games for WFTDA, during which you served as IPR, OPR.

+    === "Evaluation :material-cursor-default-click-outline:"

+        Here is the evaluation:

+        Breadpool (Bread) was an official on our crew at Cactus Cup 2025.
+I was a co-CHR alongside **REDACTED**.
+I am writing this evaluation using notes taken at the time of the tournament and notes taken from watching online footage of the tournament.
+Bread officiated three games at IPR and two games at OPR

+        Bread’s demeanor throughout the tournament was genial and collaborative.
+His communication across the weekend was concise and to-the-point.
+During ORs, he would only convey relevant information.
+He was very open to feedback across the weekend.

+        For his games at OPR, Bread was in the FOPR position.
+Bread received feedback from the THR that his acceleration up front was a bit off, leading Bread to disclose that he had hip surgery 6 weeks ago.
+I was shocked, even though I agreed with the feedback, it appeared to be a relatively minor issue.
+Regardless, I believe this is a temporary issue.
+At FOPR, he demonstrated good end-of-Jam position and was able to assist JRs for points questions on multiple occasions.
+His contact penalty metric appeared to be consistent with the rest of the crew.
+For instance, Bread had an excellent Blocking a Down Skater Illegal Contact penalty where a Jammer didn’t take sufficient action to avoid a down skater.
+Overall, his OPR performance was solid while noting his acceleration wasn’t up to his own standard.

+        At FIPR, Bread really shined in this tournament.
+He and **REDACTED** came to a set of consensus “Failure to” very quickly.
+Bread and **REDACTED** were in sync both on declaring No Packs and redefining the Pack.
+Bread’s 20 ft was consistent across the weekend, as was his identification of OOP Blocks in the front.
+It was a real joy to watch the two of them handle the Pack together.

+        A very small nit to pick is that on several occasions, Bread issued a Low Block and his hand signal was not as clear as it could be.
+This is more for informational purposes than critical feedback, but Bread makes the signal with his arm a few inches away from his chest instead of on his chest, which makes for a confusing sign when repeated.

+        Overall, Bread had a strong tournament on a strong crew.
+I look forward to working with Bread again soon.

+        Additional thoughts from **REDACTED**: I’ve worked on crews with Bread several times and I’m always very impressed with his level of interaction and adaptation with the crew and the event.
+Bread did a great job at Cactus Cup, and understanding that he can “flex” toward a crew or standard depending on the expectations makes his work exceptional.
+He is quick to discuss what he’s seeing and to adapt to impact thresholds (for example, when does knocking an opponent into a downed skater warrant a misconduct?) to match the crew or direction from the THRs.
+Being adaptable is an excellent skill for a tournament-level official.

+        Bread has no ego attached to his calls and will readily discuss or overturn calls based on another official’s perspective.
+He expects the same of other officials, which is a skill I admire: he’s not sheepish about offering a differing perspective on a crewmate’s call.
+Sometimes I think it’s harder to voice a differing opinion than it is to hear one (especially to a crew head), and I really appreciate having a crewmate who will speak up.
+He does all this quickly and efficiently, and rarely needs an OTO to discuss.
+I believe this level of thoughtful neutrality helped our crew get the right calls to support the skaters.
+Bread is a dreammate.

+    === "Broader Feedback :material-cursor-default-click-outline:"

+        None.

+        Cordially,
+        Officials Certification

+---

 <figure markdown>
 ![Jam Timer, Crow City Derby vs. Trans Rollers United, March, 2025 - Credit: Papa Slayworth](images/breadpool_jt_crow_city_vs_tru_3-29-25.png){ width="500" style="filter: drop-shadow(0 0 0.2rem black)" }
     <figcaption style="font-size: 12px">